SE Palmeiras: 2000 – Four finals disputed

 In 2000, Palmeiras disputed four finals.
 First, the team won the Rio-São Paulo Tournament after beating Vasco da Gama by 6–1 on aggregate in the final.
 In the first leg, in Rio de Janeiro, Palmeiras beat Vasco 2–1.
 In the second leg, at Morumbi Stadium, Palmeiras prevailed by a score of 4–0.

 The club again reached the 2000 Copa Libertadores finals, this time against Boca Juniors from Argentina.
 In the first leg in Buenos Aires, the game ended 2–2.
-In the second leg, at the Morumbi in São Paulo, the game ended 0–0, with Boca winning the competition in a penalty shootout.
+In the second leg, at the Morumbi in São Paulo, the game ended 0–0, with Boca winning the competition in a penalty shootout and preventing a consecutive championship for Palmeiras.

 After the Copa Libertadores final, Luiz Felipe Scolari left Palmeiras, along with a number of players.
 Given the circumstances, Palmeiras invested in younger players and won the first ever Brazilian Champions' Cup after beating Sport Recife in the final.
 The result qualified the club to play in their 3rd consecutive Copa Libertadores in 2001.

 At the end of the year, the club also reached the quarterfinals of the 2000 Campeonato Brasileiro playoffs and played their 3rd consecutive Copa Mercosur final, which was also their 5th consecutive CONMEBOL championship final since the second half of 1998 (1998 Copa Mercosur, 1999 Copa Libertadores, 1999 Copa Mercosur, 2000 Copa Libertadores, and the 2000 Copa Mercosur).

 The young Palmeiras team eventually lost the 2000 Copa Mercosur final to a Vasco da Gama full of stars such as Romario, Juninho Paulista, and Euller.
 The team was called “bom e barato” (good and cheap) and their success triggered a new management philosophy in the club, which was eventually proven to not be as effective in subsequent years.

 Having won key national and international competitions, Palmeiras was proclaimed Brazilian football's Best Team of the 20th Century of Brazil by the São Paulo State Football Federation (FPF), the Folha de São Paulo and Estado de São Paulo newspapers, and the Placar magazine.